elmtree-askmo/cloudcannon-app/content/learn/digital-media/how-userfriendly-is-airtable-for-nontechnical-users.md

 url: /learn/digital-media/questions/how-userfriendly-is-airtable-for-nontechnical-users
 score: -1.0
 related_article1:
-    id: 118009
+    id: 118013
     title: >-
-        How does Airtable ensure data security and privacy?
+        What are some common challenges users face when using Airtable?
+    subject: Computer Science
+    url: /learn/computer-science/questions/what-are-some-common-challenges-users-face-when-using-airtable
+related_article2:
+    id: 117998
+    title: >-
+        What is the automation engine in Airtable and how does it work?
     subject: Digital Media
-    url: /learn/digital-media/questions/how-does-airtable-ensure-data-security-and-privacy
+    url: /learn/digital-media/questions/what-is-the-automation-engine-in-airtable-and-how-does-it-work
-related_article2:
+related_article3:
     id: 117995
     title: >-
         What types of data views are available in Airtable?
     subject: Digital Media
     url: /learn/digital-media/questions/what-types-of-data-views-are-available-in-airtable
-related_article3:
-    id: 117990
-    title: >-
-        What is Airtable and how does it function as a database?
-    subject: Computer Science
-    url: /learn/computer-science/questions/what-is-airtable-and-how-does-it-function-as-a-database
 related_article4:
-    id: 117999
+    id: 117997
     title: >-
-        How can users access Airtable's API and what are its capabilities?
+        Is there a mobile application for Airtable and what functionalities does it offer?
-    subject: Computer Science
+    subject: Digital Media
-    url: /learn/computer-science/questions/how-can-users-access-airtables-api-and-what-are-its-capabilities
-related_article5:
-    id: 118004
-    title: >-
-        How does Airtable compare to CRM tools like Salesforce?
-    subject: Business and Management
-    url: /learn/business-and-management/questions/how-does-airtable-compare-to-crm-tools-like-salesforce
+    url: /learn/digital-media/questions/is-there-a-mobile-application-for-airtable-and-what-functionalities-does-it-offer
 ---

 &nbsp;